Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/AddonHooks.md

-# Lantern's Light Add-on Hooks
+# LanternsCore Add‑on Hooks (Advanced)

+This file covers optional XML hooks and extension points for add‑on authors who want deeper control.
+For the full “no‑C#” authoring path, see `Docs/HowTo_CreateLanterns.md`.

+---

-## Trait scoring hook
+## 1) Trait scoring hook

-- Attach `DrAke.LanternsFramework.LanternTraitScoreExtension` to any `TraitDef` to adjust how strongly that trait pushes a pawn toward (or away from) being chosen by the ring.
-- If no extension is present, the legacy bonuses for Iron Will, Steadfast, and Sanguine still apply so vanilla behavior is preserved.
-- Example snippet:
+Attach `LanternTraitScoreExtension` to any `TraitDef`.
+`Condition_TraitExtensions` will automatically add these scores during ring selection.

 ```xml
 <TraitDef>
   <defName>MyWillfulTrait</defName>